telerik/blazor-docs/components/dialog/overview.md

 The <a href="https://www.telerik.com/blazor-ui/dialog" target="_blank">Blazor Dialog component</a> is a modal popup that brings information to the user.
 It provides actions through its action buttons to prompt the user for input or to ask for a decision.
 The component can also contain more complex UI elements that require the attention of the user.

-The Dialog component and its [predefined options]({%slug dialog-predefined%}) serve to deliver user experience close to the one the browser dialog provides.
+The Dialog component and its [predefined options]({%slug dialog-predefined%}) aim to deliver user experience similar to default browser dialogs.
 For more functionalities such as drag and resize, use the [Window]({%slug window-overview%}) component.

 ## Creating Blazor Dialog